 Full frame shooters looking for manual focus lens have a few more options on the Sony side, but most of the higher quality Voigtlanders and Ziess lenses that I’ve yet to try, are much more expensive and heavier.
 There is the option to adapt the more affordable Leica M mount lens like the Voigtlander 35mm f1.7 (one of my favorite 35mm lenses), but again that lens is slightly more expensive, much heavier and it actually doesn’t have quite as good of micro-contrast / pop.

-So again, this little Handevision 35mm f2.4 sits safely in a niche of compact, light weight high quality output 35mm lenses.
+So again, this little Kipon 35mm f2.4 sits safely in a niche of compact, light weight high quality output 35mm lenses.

 Build quality it just so-so the IBERIT 35mm Leica M mount.
-I personally like the build in terms over feel and weight.
-Handevision uses light weight aluminum for the body with a copper core.
-So the lens has a light weight feel, but is still build with metal components.
+I personally like the build-in terms over feel and weight.
+Kipon uses lightweight aluminum for the body with a copper core.
+So the lens has a lightweight feel, but is still build with metal components.

 In terms of precision, there is a little bit of wiggle with the front barrel, so if you’re shooting video and trying to focus, your image will shift, unless you sort of press against the front barrel with another finger.
 It doesn’t affect shooting photos in any way.
 This also could be just my copy or just a characteristic of the Leica M mount, as my IBERIT 50mm and my IBERIT 75mm f2.4 don’t do this and I’ve noticed the Leica M mount of the IBERIT 35mm has a different build than the Fujifilm X mount lens or the Sony E mount lens that could be attributing to this.

 The clicked aperture ring on the front feels a little dry.
 The focus ring feels good and has the right tension to it with a 120-degree throw, but it’s not buttery smooth like you would find on the Voigtlander 35mm f1.7.